-Five years ago Tuesday, Take Care was released.
+Five years ago Tuesday, Drake released Take Care.
 It’s the album that Drake fans wanted from his debut, a proper successor to So Far Gone.
-Drake gave us the growing pains of his growing celebrity while proving his prowess as a top rapper.
-The best moments are unflinchingly honest and sincere—you feel his ache for every girl, his hate for every naysayer, and his struggle with his own insecurities.
-Take Care was the raising action that ushered in a new era, a point of change, and a moment that fans of rap and R&B will always remember.
+Drake gave us the growing pains of his increasing celebrity while proving his prowess as a top rapper.
+The best moments are unflinchingly honest and sincere—you feel his ache for every girl, his hate for every naysayer, and his struggle with his insecurities.
+Take Care was the rising action which ushered in a new era—a point of change—and a moment that fans of rap and R&B will always remember.

-On the 5th anniversary of Take Care, it’s a perfect time to celebrate House Of Balloons.
-Drake’s opus is connected to The Weeknd’s masterpiece.
-Before House Of Balloons was made public, Drake heard it and knew that he needed Abel Tesfaye to complete the album.
-“Crew Love,” “Shot for Me” and “The Ride” were all originally on House Of Balloons.
-Abel to Drake on Take Care was what Cudi was to Kanye on 808s & Heartbreak.
-Their influence is so strong that it feels like a collaboration, more so than a mere solo album.
-Take Care would be a different album without House Of Balloons, and The Weeknd would likely have a different career without the co-sign from Drake.
+On the fifth anniversary of Take Care, it’s the perfect time to celebrate House Of Balloons since Drake’s opus is connected to The Weeknd’s masterpiece.
+Before House Of Balloons was made public, Drake heard the project and knew that he needed Abel Tesfaye to complete the album.
+“Crew Love,” “Shot for Me,” and “The Ride” were all tracks originally on House Of Balloons.
+Abel is to Take Care what Cudi was to Kanye on 808s & Heartbreak.
+Their influence is so strong it feels disingenuous not to call them collaborative albums.
+Take Care would be a different album without House Of Balloons, and The Weeknd would likely have a different career without Drake's almighty co-sign.

-The Weeknd is now a major pop star on the cusp of his third album release.
-It’s a destination that I didn’t see him reaching back in 2011.
+The Weeknd is now a pop star on the cusp of his third album release.
+It’s a destination I didn’t see him reaching back in 2011.
 He seemed too dirty; his sound was dipped in too much sin to be embraced by the masses.
 He changed, adjusted, and evolved.
-Now he’s the mainstream starboy.
-Winter tends to be the best season for his music, a time where the sun sets early and the night crawlers take over.
+Now he’s the mainstream star boy.
 Abel may no longer live in the House of Balloons, but the door is still unlocked for us to enter and explore.